toverbay/fargrid/README.md

   - [commit](https://github.com/toverbay/fargrid/commit/b842c4d183de9d5b53aba493f8ded49ddc828e60)

-- I followed along with the [Static Libraries and ZERO Warnings](https://www.youtube.com/watch?v=TlvmnoDlrI0&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=26) video to convert the project to a staic library and kind of clean up warning and stuff.
-All went without any problems. ~~This is the point where I'm going to try and introduce a CLI project to be able to bind to Fargrid from a C# project.
+- I followed along with the [Static Libraries and ZERO Warnings](https://www.youtube.com/watch?v=TlvmnoDlrI0&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=26) video to convert the project to a staic library and kind of clean up warnings and stuff.
+All went well. ~~This is the point where I'm going to try and introduce a CLI project to be able to bind to Fargrid from a C# project.
 I may even create a separate fork for this stuff so I can at least continue with the video series without getting hung up on the CLI binding.~~

   - [commit](https://github.com/toverbay/fargrid/commit/bd239ad2ebb0db444db1343578ed9aeb0e6b5cfe)